-A written reflective-learning submission based on an engagement process which has utilised SP=EED principles.
+A written reflective-learning submission based on an engagement process you have been involved in utilising SP=EED principles.
 PAS can offer advice to assist your with this stage.
 Your submission will be verified by an independent planning and engagement professional and by PAS.

 What happens once I become SP=EED Verified?

 - You become part of the ‘SP=EED Aware’ Network

 - Opportunity for you or your organisation to highlight your SP=EED Verified credentials.

 Our upcoming Part 1 SP=EED events will take place on:

 £250 per person (Parts 1 and 2)